 - The Adventures of Teddy Ruxpin: The Ying Zoo keeps its exhibits (many of whom are actually sapient) in positively tiny cages more akin to prison cells than anything else.
 At least one animal is kept in a perpetual state of hunger so it can continually eat itself for the guests' amusement, while a nocturnal bat-like creature finds itself constantly illuminated.
 The Sorceror Of Ying, who runs the place, boasts to have "captured one of everything from Grundo and the Land of Ying" as he extols patrons to come.
 And he's not above turning his more exotic guests into new exhibits if he can, even charging them room and board, as Teddy and Grubby found out when they attempted to infiltrate the place.

-- The Angry Beavers: In the episode "The Zooing Time", Norbert gets arrested for a crime Daggett committed and is taken to a zoo, building up the expectation of this trope.
-But the zoo itself turns out to be an aversion, being the equivalent of a luxury resort with beautiful open enclosures (a lot like modern zoos in real life), although the animals have to behave naturally when guests come to look at them.
+- The Angry Beavers: Played with and defied.
+In the episode "The Zooing Time", Norbert gets arrested for a crime Daggett committed and is taken to a zoo, building up the expectation of it being a prison.
+But the zoo itself turns out to be the equivalent of a luxury resort with beautiful open enclosures (a lot like modern zoos in real life), although the animals have to behave naturally when guests come to look at them.
 Norb immediately settles in and has the time of his life.
 Unfortunately, a guilt-ridden Dag believes this trope to be the case and ends up destroying the zoo, so the animals lock him up in a cage that actually looks like a prison cell.

 - Avatar: The Last Airbender: Justified and eventually defied.
 In "The Tales of Ba Sing Se", Aang visits a zoo in Ba Sing Se, where the animals live in tiny, cramped exhibits.
 The zoo has very few visitors and the place doesn't look very lively.
 This is because the government wouldn't give the zoo any more money to improve conditions because kids weren't visiting the zoo, so the zoo had a budget cut and thus couldn't get enough money to fund itself.
 Aang suggests to the zoo's manager that the animals should roam free for once — which leads to the animals stampeding across Ba Sing Se.
 Luckily Aang gets an idea: using his Appa whistle, he herds the animals to the city border, then uses his earthbending powers to make a better-looking zoo with more lush and habitable landscape.
 As a result, the new zoo gets more visitors and the animals are now happier and living comfortably.